nicoconstanzo/contact-list/README.md

-## angular2-seed
+## Contact List

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple contact list demo based on Angular 2 and Webpack.

 ### Usage